dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-3 Apple Instruments.md

 ![Xcode Instruments: timeline and statistics panels.](../../img/perf-tools/XcodeInstrumentsView.jpg){#fig:InstrumentsView width=100% }

-To begin, open *Instruments* and choose *CPU Counters* analysis type.
+To begin, open *Instruments* and choose the *CPU Counters* analysis type.
 The first step you need to do is configure the collection.
 Click and hold the red target icon (see \circled{1} in Figure @fig:InstrumentsView), then select *Recording Options...* from the menu.
 It will display the dialog window shown in Figure @fig:InstrumentsDialog.
 This is where you can add hardware performance monitoring events for collection.

 ![Xcode Instruments: CPU Counters options.](../../img/perf-tools/XcodeInstrumentsDialog.png){#fig:InstrumentsDialog width=70% }